 Would you make a good radio frequency specialist?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A radio frequency specialist is usually specialized in radar operations.
 They work with radios, telephones, antennas, satellites, security, and network devices.
 Similar specialists will work with sonar, which deals with sound waves, instead of radar.

 Some general duties of a radio frequency specialist include but are not limited to:

 Radio frequency specialists are essential for collecting information on aircraft, such as speed, location, and direction.
 This information is collected for both friendly and enemy targets, and it is very important to manage it accurately in case there is an impending attack incoming and the base has to enter defensive positions.
 This information is gathered using communications equipment, which allows the user to detect and track incoming objects.
 Forces on the ground and on the air are then alerted of the conditions as well as of emergency circumstances.

 Radio frequency specialists are located both domestically and abroad.
 They typically work indoors in very high security locations, such as operation centres, command posts, and mobile fields.
 Radio frequency specialists may work either on land or on aircraft, and sometimes are dispatched as units to a particular location.